-Before considering contacting a pallet delivery company for the collection of engines, you must get rid of all the oil and fluids inside.
+First and foremost, before considering contacting a pallet courier for the collection of your engine, you must get rid of all oil and fluids that are still inside.

 Positioning The Engine

-The engine must be centrally positioned on the pallet and you must allow at least three inches in excess of the pallet area, on all sides around the items.
-If there is any movement, this excess will prevent the items from overhanging.
+The engine must be centrally positioned on the pallet and you must allow at least three inches over the pallet area, on all sides.

-In most cases, overhanging items will inflict a second pallet space charge.
+In most cases, engines that overhang the pallet will result in a 2nd, 3rd or sometimes 4th pallet space charge.

 Securing The Engine

 Most of the surface of the engine should make contact with the pallet.

 You must secure the pallet with ratchet straps or alternatives to prevent it from moving and tipping.

 When securing your pallet with straps, at least two straps should be used on the top of small pieces to minimise their movement during transit.